 There's some big meeting and a preview of coming attractions for tonight, and I wasn't invited.

-Uh Kaylee McEnaney is uh with us, joins us now, and also uh Jeff Lord, uh two good friends of mine ran into Jeff in the green room at Fox last time.
+And also Jeff Lord, two good friends of mine, ran into Jeff in the green room at Fox last night.

 I'm like, what are you doing here?